Katyayani-Srivastava/AirBnB-Data-Analysis/README.md

 5. Ridge Regression
 6. Lasso Regression

+## Enhancements

+We enhanced our exploratory analysis by adding:

+1. Interactive visualizations with Plotly for better data exploration.

+2. Dropdown filters, hover tooltips, zoom, and pan features for improved user experience.

+3. Storytelling markdown cells that guide the user through insights and key takeaways from the data.

 We partitioned the data into train and test sets and evaluated the models on their prediction accuracy.
 Once we found the most accurate prediction model, we used that model in a library called **TreeInterpreter** which decomposed the prediction into a sum of contributions from each feature: `Prediction = Bias + Feature1 x Contribution1 + … + FeatureN x ContributionN`.
 We used this to find the most important features that affected the price of a listing.

 ## Getting Started